Chaotic/turbulent cross-helical MHD dynamo: from laboratory to the Sun: Solar magnetic field

-Figure 4 shows the reconstructed monthly time series of the covered (surrogate) magnetic field intensity corresponding to the cover (reconstructed) system.
+Figure 8 shows the reconstructed monthly time series of the covered (surrogate) magnetic field corresponding to the cover (reconstructed) system.
 The data were taken from the site \cite{data}.
-Figure 5 shows the power spectrum corresponding to the covered monthly time series.
-The spectrum was computed using the Maximum Entropy Method, especially good for short data sets \cite{oh}.
-The dashed curve in Fig. 5 indicates the stretched exponential spectrum Eq.
-(11) corresponding to the distributed chaos dominated by cross-helicity.
+It should be noted that the covered magnetic field is a long-term construction implying a strong smoothing effect.
+Figure 9 shows the power spectrum corresponding to the covered monthly time series.
+The spectrum was also computed using the Maximum Entropy Method.
+The dashed curve in Fig. 9 (the best fit) indicates the stretched exponential spectrum Eq.
+(12) corresponding to the distributed chaos dominated by cross-helicity.